pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

 - Otherwise, read the following section.
 ## Set up a GPU-enabled Kubernetes Cluster

+Pachyderm leverages [Kubernetes Device Plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) to let Kubernetes Pods access specialized hardware such as GPUs.
 For instructions on how to set up a GPU-enabled Kubernetes cluster through device plugins, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/){target=_blank}.

-Depending your hardware, setting up a GPU-enabled Kubernetes cluster might require significant effort.
-If you run into issues, check that the following points are addressed:

-1. The correct software is installed on the GPU machines so that applications that run in Docker containers can use the GPUs.
-This is highly dependent on the manufacturer of the GPUs and how you use them.

-1. Kubernetes exposes the GPU resources.
-You can check this by describing the GPU nodes with `kubectl describe node`.
-If the GPU resources available configured correctly, you should see them as available for scheduling.

-1. Your application can access and use the GPUs.
-This may be as simple as making shared libraries accessible by the application that runs in your container.
-You can  configure this by injecting environment variables into the Docker image or passing environment variables through the pipeline spec.

 ## Pachyderm on NVIDIA DGX A100

-Let’s walk through the steps allowing Pachyderm to leverage the AI performance of your [DGX A100](https://www.nvidia.com/en-in/data-center/dgx-a100/){target=_blank} GPUs.
+Let’s walk through the main steps allowing Pachyderm to leverage the AI performance of your [DGX A100](https://www.nvidia.com/en-in/data-center/dgx-a100/){target=_blank} GPUs.

+!!!
+Important
+    Support for scheduling GPU workloads in Kubernetes requires a fair amount of trial and effort.
+To ease the process:

+    - This [page](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html){target=_blank} will walk you through very detailed installation steps.
+    - Take advantage of a user past experience in [this blog](https://discuss.kubernetes.io/t/my-adventures-with-microk8s-to-enable-gpu-and-use-mig-on-a-dgx-a100/15366){target=_blank}.

 !!!
 Info
     Read about NVIDIA DGX A100's full [userguide](https://docs.nvidia.com/dgx/pdf/dgxa100-user-guide.pdf){target=_blank}.